CSCfi/bastion/README.md

 Type in about:config in the Firefox address bar
 Find the key called "network.proxy.socks_remote_dns" and set it to true

-The SOCKS proxy will stop working when we close our SSH session.
-We will need to change these settings back to normal in order for Firefox to work again.
-To make other programs use our SSH proxy server, we will need to configure each program in a similar way.

 Now we can browse http://internal_server1 in our browser.

 This way we can access all of our internal host and browse all of our